mriduava/voice-controlled-ecom-app/README.md

 Online Shop for visually impaired person

-## THE TEAM & OUR GOAL
+## THE GOAL
-We are the team of four Collaborators, DEEPTHY NAIR, JAYA VERMA, NABANITA DATTA & MARUF AHMED.
-This is our very little attempt to give the light to those people who doesn't have in their life.
+This is a very little attempt to give the light to those people who doesn't have in their life.
-We tried to build an eCommerce site, from where a visually impaired person can buy products without the help of others.
+Tried to build an eCommerce site, from where a visually impaired person can buy products without the help of others.

 The idea was proposed by Deepthy, and we all tried to make it real.
 We are trying to implent Face Recognition,